IIIF/api/source/api/annex/notes/editors.md

 Editors _MUST_ agree to all of the processes set out in this document, including attendance at meetings, and to the [intellectual property conditions under which the specifications are published][spec-disclaimer].
 They are responsible for confirming that these conditions are also acceptable to their employer, where applicable.

 It is not expected that every editor comment on every issue, though they _SHOULD_ make every effort to do so.
-See [Acceptance Criteria for Merging Changes][merging-changes].
+See [Acceptance Criteria for Merging Changes][acceptance-criteria-for-merging-changes].

 Editors may be dismissed from work on a specification, or the editorial group altogether, when they fail to meet the expectations of their colleagues, as described here.